skip navigation

 Where do the NTDP players come from?

 The objective of the NTDP is to develop the most promising players from anywhere in the United States.
-NTDP players come from all across the country.
-In the 20-plus years of existence, the NTDP has had players hail from 35 states, with the majority coming from Michigan, Minnesota, New York, Massachusettes, and Illinois.
+NTDP players come from across the country.
+In the 25-plus years of existence, the NTDP has had players hail from 38 states, plus Washington D.C., with the majority coming from Minnesota, Michigan, New York, Massachusetts and Illinois.

-The NTDP players are tracked and evaluated for two years prior to coming to the NTDP.
+The NTDP players are tracked and evaluated for two years prior to coming to Plymouth.

-The culmination of the two-year scouting process is an annual, invitation-only NTDP Evaluation Camp that will be held in March here at USA Hockey Arena.
-The 22 members for the U.S. National Under-17 Team are selected from that process.
+The culmination of the two-year scouting process is the annual, invitation-only NTDP Evaluation Camp that is held in March at USA Hockey Arena.
+The 23 members for the U.S. National Under-17 team are selected from this process.

 Why do the U18s seem to play better than the U17s?